scotchANDsolder/XA-310/Assignments/Final Proj 8f0d8.md

 2. Average hours of sleep per day
 3. Average hours spent away from home, per day
 4. Average hours when at home and not sleeping, per day
+5. Location with most water comsuption over 4 days
+6. Name of _most time spent at location_ outside of home

-Additionally develop 2 other queries for your data based on the misc. activity you decided to log in Part 1.
+Additionally develop 3 other queries for your data based on the misc. activity you decided to log in Part 1.
 For example, in my case I chose to track the times I was working on or using my laptop.
-So my 2 additional questions could be:
+So my 3 additional questions could be:

 1. Average computer usage
 2. Average computer usage at home
+3. Location with most computer usage

 Just as for other assignments, create an HTML document named "yourlastname_01.html" and put all your code in the <script> tags.
 Ensure provide appropriate comments in the code that indicate your understanding of the logic of your program.